robinisblank/knowledge-base/CompTIA A+ Core 1 (220-1101) - Total Seminars/19 - Maintaining and Securing Mobile Devices.md

 - IMAP encrypted port: 993
 - POP3 encrypted port: 995
 - Multipurpose Internet Mail Extensions (MIME) is a standard that extends the formats that e-mail can support (e.g., attachments and rich content).
 Before MIME, e-mail could only handle plain text with basic ASCII characters.
 MIME added a layer of encoding, making modern e-mail services possible.
-- Secure/Multipurpose Internet Mail Extensions (S/MIME) is an extension of MIME that adds security features like encryption and digital signatures.
+- Secure/MIME (S/MIME) is an extension of MIME that adds security features like encryption and digital signatures.
 - Mobile account setup (e.g., Google, Yahoo, iCloud, Microsoft 365, etc.) only requires you to type in your e-mail and password.

 ## Mobile Synchronization